glanzkaiser/glanzshamzs/Zerolif/Readme.md

 Mischkra will help too so instead of Freya only, there will be another two names on Zerolif as authors.

+# How it Works
+Usually Glanz just put what she thoughts, new idea or new revelation of idea form the past, and see how it will end up.
+She never expect to create her own Operating System and now it is already done even if only in Qemu, soon it will be in full hardware then the fastest beyond supercomputer powered with her love to Freya.

+We work differently since we are different, not into 9 to 5 and bureaucracy, but still using rigid methods and theorems.

 ## 1. Slosh Dynamics (Ballottement)
 In fluid dynamics, slosh refers to the movement of liquid inside another object (which is, typically, also undergoing motion).